Why you should visit Bucegi Mountains

 From Busteni (Prahova Valley) – closest to Bucharest

-The most popular hiking trails to the Bucegi Massif start from the town of Busteni in Prahova Valley.
+The most popular hiking trails in the Bucegi Mountains begin in the Prahova Valley town of Busteni.

-The cable car from Busteni will take you right on top of Bucegi plateau, near Cabana Babele (2206m).
-Keep in mind that waiting times can be huge during weekends.
-For more information see here.
+The Busteni-Babele cable car will take you to the top of the Bucegi plateau, near Cabana Babele (2206m).
+Keep in mind that wait times can be extremely long on weekends.

 From Bran – Dracula’s Castle